Marijuana Subcommittee Information

 Meeting Agendas & Minutes

-Members of the marijuana work group plan educational events (listed below), town hall meetings, and Wake Up Call.
+Members of the marijuana work group plan educational events like town hall meetings, webinar series and Wake Up Call.

 Wake Up Call: a life size exhibit of a teenager’s bedroom with more than 50 red flags that can signal substance abuse.
 Our goal is to educate parents and other adults who are influential in the lives of youth so they know what seemingly innocent items can actually be an indication of substance abuse, provide resources and encourage positive communication styles.
 Tours are provided by trained guides.